lukaszwoznica/chatter/README.md

 ```

 4. Create an environment configuration file and set required variables (see
-   the [Environment Configuration section](#environment-configuration) for a description of how to configure your
+   the [Environment Configuration section](#environment-configuration) for information on how to configure your
    environment variables).

 ```bash
 cp .env.example .env
 ```

-5. Generate laravel application key.
+5. Generate Laravel application key.

 ```bash
 vendor/bin/sail artisan key:generate